Master’s in Psychology

 Master’s Degree in Clinical Psychology

 Specializing in clinical psychology is specializing in direct, in-person treatment of individuals with mental health issues.
 That means coursework that builds on the base knowledge with in-person assessment and treatment skills.
 You’ll learn how to interact with patients and develop treatment plans for their conditions.
-Cultural and social elements of therapy are explored in-depth and you can expect internship and practicum placements in active therapy programs that give you a hands-on experience working with clients.
-A clinical specialization can prepare you either to advance to a PhD program for full licensure as a practicing clinical psychologist, or, in some states, allow you to earn a psychological associate’s license.
+Cultural and social elements of therapy are explored in depth, and you can expect internship and practicum placements in active therapy programs that give you a hands-on experience working with clients.
+A clinical specialization can prepare you either to advance to a PhD program for full licensure as a practicing clinical psychologist or, in some states, allow you to pursue limited licensure options such as psychological associate roles.

 Master’s Degree in Forensic Psychology

-Forensic psychology is a field that brings in absolute piles of interested students each year after they’ve finished binging CSI: Miami.
-Although there are far more applicants in this hot field than jobs, jobs in forensic psychology with a master’s degree usually do not require licensure.
+Forensic psychology is a field that attracts a large number of applicants each year.
+Although there are far more applicants in this competitive field than there are jobs, positions in forensic psychology with a master’s degree usually do not require licensure.
 You’ll be prepared for those roles through an in-depth education in the American legal system.
 That includes not just the popular analysis of criminal activity and culpability, but also understanding social psychology and how to evaluate jury pools and judges.
-You get there through intensive study of statistical analysis techniques.
 Research and evaluation are prized in forensics, so you’ll double down on that coursework in these master’s programs.

 Master’s Degree in Counseling Psychology